gpetters94/Shades-of-gray-theme/README.md

 rm -rf README.md LICENSE .git
 sudo cp -r * /usr/share/themes/
 ```
-Existing installations of Shades-of-gray are overwritten by the last command.
+> **Note:** Existing installations of Shades-of-gray are overwritten by the last command.
 If Shades-of-gray was previously installed using your distribution‘s package management, the package should be uninstalled first.

 ### Manual Installation

 Copy the chosen theme folders either for personal use into directory `~/.themes/` or for common use into `/usr/share/themes/`.

+Shades-of-gray can also be downloaded from [openDesktop.org](https://www.opendesktop.org/p/1244058/).

 ## Gadgets

-Each theme folder contains an `app-gadgets` directory with additional theme files for Thunderbird, Firefox and Inkspape.
+Each theme folder contains an `app-gadgets` directory with additional theme files for Thunderbird, Firefox and Inkscape.

 ### Thunderbird